 Residential Common Areas and Amenities

-We are excited to welcome back a shopping shuttle beginning Monday, August 10.
-Shuttle available Monday, Wednesday and Friday.
+Shopping Shuttle available.
 Maximum 7 passengers per bus.
 By reservation only – sorry, no exceptions.
 Call 301-216-4019 to make a reservation.
 Masks must be worn.
 Wipes, hand sanitizer recommended for store carts.
-Transportation services for residents of Kindley Assisted Living are limited to essential medical appointments.

 Banking at Sandy Spring Bank is open for appointments Wednesday and Thursday from 9 a.m. to 3 p.m.
 Please call 301-987-6104 to schedule.
 Residents must follow screening guidelines prior to their visit.

 Computer Centers at Rosborough and Diamond are open.
 Residents must follow sanitizing procedures.